The terms may be confusing to some people, but semi-auto and full-auto firearms are very different from each other.

 What is the difference between a semi-automatic and a fully automatic firearm?

 Semi-automatic means that once you have a round in the firing chamber, when you pull the trigger, that round will fire.
-It’s referred to as “semi-automatic” because the next round will automatically cycle into the chamber from either an internal or external magazine.
+It’s referred to as “semi-automatic” because the next round will automatically cycle into the chamber from either an internal or external magazine, but it will NOT automatically fire.

 Fully automatic means that once a round is loaded into the chamber, if you pull and hold the trigger, the firearm will continue to fire until you let go of the trigger or run out of ammunition.
 Fully automatic firearms are sometimes called “machine guns.”